cepero91/scentpass-legal/privacy-policy.md

 ## 1. Who we are

-ScentPass is a personal fragrance journal app developed by **Jose Cepero**, an independent developer.
+ScentPass is a personal fragrance journal app developed by **GanbareLabs**, an independent developer.
 If you have any questions about this Privacy Policy or how your data is handled, you can reach us at:

 **Email:** scentpass.support@gmail.com